CodefromMax/Transit_Dashboard/src/prepare_data/census/census_data.md

 - boundaries files also available in dissemination areas (DAs) or dissemination blocks (DBs) is needed
 - the CTs for Toronto starts with 535, for now the filter is from 5350001 - 5350300 for the "Central Toronto" area
+- centroid calculation is done by geopandas builtin: geopandas.geometry.centroid

 ## Census Data